Farm holidays in ... with Holiday on the Alm

 What is an alpine pasture and what makes an alpine holiday so special?

 An alpine pasture is a mountain meadow above the tree line, usually between 1000 and 2000 meters in altitude, where cows, goats, sheep, or horses graze in the summer.
 Farmers drive their animals up there in early summer, where they remain until autumn, feeding on the nutritious alpine grass.
 An alpine pasture usually includes a building, where herdsmen used to live and make cheese.
-Today, many of these alpine huts are rented out as holiday apartments, or farms near the pasture offer guest rooms.
+Today, many of these alpine huts are rented out as holiday apartments, or the farms near the pasture offer guest rooms.

 The big difference compared to regular mountain hotels: On an alpine pasture, you're right in the middle of daily life.
 You see the cows being milked in the morning, can watch the cheese being made, and experience authentic mountain life instead of staged folklore.
 Many alpine pastures are only accessible on foot or via forest roads, with no through traffic.
 The air is thin and clear, at night you see more stars than ever before, and during the day you hear only wind, birdsong, and cowbells.